 - Contributing to Tax-Advantaged Accounts: Setting or changing your contributions to a Health Savings Account (HSA), Flexible Spending Account (FSA), or Dependent Care FSA.

 Don't wait for the enrollment packet to arrive.
-Proactive preparation ensures you select the right coverage and maximize your benefits.
+Preparing early ensures you pick the right coverage and maximize your benefits.

 - Audit Your Previous Year's Healthcare Usage: Review how often you visited doctors, what prescriptions you filled, and any anticipated changes for the coming year (like planned surgery or having a baby).